spinnaker/spinnaker/clouddriver-ecs/README.md

-## AWS ECS Clouddriver
+## Amazon ECS Clouddriver

-The clouddriver-ecs module allows for ECS deployments of dockerized applications.  **You need to enable the AWS cloud provider in order for the ECS cloud provider to work**.
+The clouddriver-ecs module allows for Amazon ECS deployments of dockerized applications.  **You need to enable the AWS cloud provider in order for the ECS cloud provider to work**.

-It is a work in progress

 ## Clouddriver configuration

-In order for the ECS cloud provider to work, a corresponding AWS account must be configured and enabled.
+In order for the Amazon ECS cloud provider to work, a corresponding AWS account must be configured and enabled.
 An ECS account will be tied to a given AWS account by its name.
 Below is an example snippet of `clouddriver.yml`:

 ```
 aws: